Blasman/mIRC-Twitch-Scripts/README.md

 * [ankhbot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/ankhbot.mrc) : right click this link and "save link as..." to your mIRC directory.

 ### Install Required Scripts
 In mIRC, type in the following commands anywhere.
+Accept and run any initialization command prompts.
 When loading the last script (ankhbot.mrc), you will have to enter some information into input boxes that will pop up:

 /load -rs JSONForMirc.mrc
 /load -rs mTwitch.Core.mrc